List of EastEnders characters introduced in 2014: Aleks Shirovs

 Aleks Shirovs, played by Kristian Kiehling, made his first appearance on 24 January 2014.
 Kiehling auditioned for the role and said he was "so excited" when he learned he had won the role.
 Of his casting, Kiehling told from Digital Spy, "I'm very glad to be here.
 First of all I was thrilled and terrified to be joining the show!
 I was thrilled because it's a great honour for me to be here, but then terrified because Britain is a country of such great talent in terms of directors and actors, so it was overwhelming."
-Kiehling explained that Aleks is a Latvian who is "very, very meticulous" and is serious about his business.
-He is introduced as a new market inspector who likes to do things by the book.
 On 16 April 2015, Treadwell-Collins confirmed that Kiehling had left the show.
 Commenting on the decision of his departure, Kiehling said: "Well that's a tricky one!
 Let's put it this way, we negotiated a new contract but we couldn't come to an agreement.
 I did get the hint that I would always be welcome back, so I can only say that I would be honoured if the situation arises and I get a second invitation.
 Never say never!"

-Kristian Kiehling, who portrays Aleks Shirovs.

-Aleks puts market assistant Tamwar Masood (Himesh Patel) on probation and warns him to prove himself if he wants to keep his job.
-He tells Tamwar that there are plans to merge the street markets and not to tell anyone.
-However, Tamwar's sister Shabnam (Rakhee Thakrar), leaks the news causing the market traders to rally together, led by Ian Beale (Adam Woodyatt) and Linda Carter (Kellie Bright).
-He and Jake Stone (Jamie Lomas) rent a flat together.
-Aleks dates Roxy Mitchell (Rita Simons), on orders from her sister, Ronnie (Samantha Womack).
-When Ronnie calls their relationship off, Aleks is annoyed.
-When Ronnie fails to meet Roxy as planned, she calls Aleks and he comes to her rescue.
-The pair end up having sex, which infuriates Ronnie.
+Kiehling was nominated for Best Bad Boy at the Inside Soap Awards in 2014 for his portrayal as Aleks.